9diov/slides/PITCHME.md

 +++
 ### When to use
 * A lot of mutations: Insert/move/delete
-* Don't require super fast ancestors/descendants query
+* Database supports recursive CTE
 +++
 ### End of part 2
 ---